-Ambition of the Region: to create a new development cluster of some 425,000 m²; to restore quality of life to the heart of these areas and link them together; to integrate housing, shops, services and leisure provision; and to reinforce the current economic fabric with an innovative ecosystem centred on the media and the creative industries.
-All of this will require the development of 8 hectares of leafy public spaces, the construction of 2,000 to 3,000 homes and related services and facilities (shops, schools, nurseries, etc.), the development of a 30,000 m² site to accommodate new businesses in the media sector, and other measures.
+On this site, the SAU is playing a coordinatory role, selecting public and private operators to construct infrastructure, housing, equipment and services and seeking out investors in order to achieve the Region’s ambition of creating a new development area of some 382,000 m², restoring quality of life to the heart of the districts concerned and linking them together, integrating housing, shops, services and leisure provision, and reinforcing the existing economic fabric with an innovative ecosystem centred on the media and the creative industries.
+This will involve the development of 9,5 hectares of varied public spaces, the construction of 1,600 homes and related services and facilities (shops, schools, nurseries, etc.), the development of a 30,000 m² site to accommodate new businesses in the media sector, and other measures.